mohtshim/Grad-Final-Year-Project-CE/README.md

 - I also included the above three things seperately in the different folders you can download it from the website and github both.

 ### Working
-If you dont about the argument parser then please read it out [here](https://pyimagesearch.com/2018/03/12/python-argparse-command-line-arguments/).
+If you dont know about the argument parser then please read it out [here](https://pyimagesearch.com/2018/03/12/python-argparse-command-line-arguments/).
 - Pass the argument required in the fypmodule.py and run it.
 - Email module is not setted properly and need to be corrected.